-Nathan defended his doctoral disseratation in March 2009 and is currently working at The Genome Institute at Washington University School of Medicine.
+Nathan defended his doctoral disseratation in March 2009 and is currently a Principal Data Scientist at the Federal Reserve Bank of St. Louis.

 In addition to studies of neural synchronization in BOLD-fMRI imaging, Nathan's thesis reserach involved the development of computational models of species evolution and optimal animal foraging behavior.
 His papers on foraging and evolution include:

 ND Dees, S Bahar, and F Moss.
 Stochastic resonance and the evolution of Daphnia foraging strategy.
 Physical Biology 5(4):44001, 2008.

 ND Dees, S Bahar, R Garcia, and F Moss.Patch Exploitation in Two Dimensions: From Daphnia to Simulated Foragers.Journal of Theoretical Biology 252:69-76, 2008.